Housing disrepair occurs when a place of residence falls into a state of disrepair, unfit for living.

 Some Landlords will agree to compensate you and rectify the premises, in which case we will have it re-inspected to ensure the work has been done, the property is now moisture free and fit for habitation.

 If there is a failure of your Landlord to cooperate and comply with responsibilities, we will apply to the court for an order, requiring the Landlord to repair the property to an adequate standard.
 We will also seek housing disrepair compensation and legal costs.

-If we consider you have a good case we will pursue it on a No Win No Fee basis so if we do not win your case you pay nothing.
+If we consider you to have a good case, we will pursue our claim on a No Win No Fee basis so if we do not win, you pay nothing.

 Call KLS Law on 0800 015 1470 or submit an enquiry or request a call back below, and a member of our friendly legal team will be in touch as soon as possible.